 Because of this experience and specialization, I work on a private-hire basis only.
 I’m not an in-network provider with any of the corporate health insurance “HMO”/managed care plans, and I don’t bill insurance plans directly.
-You simply pay your session fee at the time of each session (cash, check, or having a debit/credit card on file, Venmo, or PayPal), and I provide you with a completed claim form for you to submit to health insurance plan to seek reimbursement as long as you have a PPO plan with “out-of-network” benefits.
+You simply pay your session fee at the time of each session (cash, check, or having a debit/credit card on file, or some smartphone apps), and I provide you with a completed claim form for you to submit to health insurance plan to seek reimbursement as long as you have a PPO plan with “out-of-network provider” benefits.

 Speak with your health plan’s customer service representative (at the number on your health plan membership card) if you’re not sure if you have an HMO or a PPO plan, or whether they cover “out-of-network providers” for “outpatient psychotherapy”.
 You might also ask if you have a deductible to meet for the calendar year, which is the amount you are responsible for, before your insurance benefits apply.
 If you are budgeting for your therapy, we might have to have a session and you submit a claim form before your insurance will reveal how much they will reimburse you; usually, they will not reveal the actual dollar amount they reimburse you before you submit a live claim, but they might give you an estimate, such as “50 percent of average fees for your geographic area”.
 However, they will not reveal what they consider the “average” or “reasonable and customary” fee until you submit an actual claim; they consider this information their corporate intellectual property.
 After they process your claim, I will work with you and discuss your situation and do my best to make something work for us.

 What is your session fee?